Is Psychotherapy For Me?

 - Facing major life transitions.

-- Feelings of emptiness and lack of fulfilment in life.
+- Feelings of emptiness and lack of fulfillment in life

 Is there evidence that this approach works?